pyvisa/pyvisa/docs/source/introduction/example.rst

-.. _sec:more-complex-example:
+.. _more-complex-example:

 A more complex example
 ======================

+.. include:: ../substitutions.sub

 The following example shows how to use SCPI commands with a Keithley 2000 multimeter in order to measure 10 voltages.
 After having read them, the program calculates the average voltage and prints it on the screen.

 I'll explain the program step-by-step.
-First, we have to initialise the instrument::
+First, we have to initialize the instrument::

    >>> keithley = rm.open_resource("GPIB::12")